liquidev/pan/README.md

 small edits fast and easy to do, it makes the creation of 2D motion graphics a breeze.
 Its render times are really fast, and the preview can run your animation in full 60 fps—even when your animation is to be exported in a lower framerate.
+The preview is capable of running even on low-end hardware, thanks to OpenGL hardware acceleration.
-Apart from that, its API is simple to learn and use.
+Apart from that, pan's API is simple to learn and use.
 You don't even have to go online for a reference: it's built in to the program, right after the help text.
 Simply run `pan | less` and read away!